US Veterans Affairs Benefits

 If the programme of study has not already been approved, the University can seek approval, but this can only be done when the student concerned has received an offer of admission.
 Please email the University's Finanacial Aid Office quoting your University applicant number to request programme approval.

 Restriction on Programme Eligibility - please note that programmes which are normally delivered by online learning cannot be approved for students at foreign schools.
-The current relaxation of regulations, allowing online learning, applies only to programmes which are normally delivered on campus in Edinburgh.
+The current relaxation of regulations, allowing hybrid/online learning, applies only to programmes which are normally delivered on campus in Edinburgh.

 Certification of Enrollment